Have you got your copy of: You, Yourself & the World yet?

 It was only years later I realised the excuses were just fear.
 It was fear of the unknown because I didn’t have answers to the solo travel questions spinning around my mind.
 As confident as I thought I was, against the grain and free-spirited, It was the fear of the unknown that stopped me before I built the courage.
 Our brains are conditioned for what we know, we are creatures of habit no matter how free-spirited or against the grain we think we are.

 This is not a guide book, It’s not about what to see or do, and there is no dictating on how.
-It’s for you to gain a deeper understanding if you are looking to travel for long term in the future.
+It’s for you to gain a deeper understanding if you are looking to solo travel long term in the future.
 For those looking to go for a minimum of 6 months.
 For those of you looking to go traveling for a year, 2 years, or with no end date in mind,.

 Solo travel questions when It's just a thought